shristi-rks/Node.js_Express/README.md

     id: "dog"
 }

+Notes: In Express.js, when you define a route with a parameter using a colon (:) prefix, such as /echo/:id, the value specified in the URL for that parameter can be accessed through the req.params object.

+In this case, req.params.id retrieves the value of the id parameter from the URL.
+For example, if the client makes a request to /echo/dog, req.params.id will be set to "dog"

 3. POST request
 Create a POST route to "/sum".
 This route takes an array of numbers from the "numbers" property of the request body, and sums them and sends them back to the client.